 Since it’s one of the most multicultural boroughs of one of the world’s greatest and most cosmopolitan capitals, it’s safe to say Brent’s an exciting and fascinating place to live and to work.
 The sheer number of languages spoken here is enough to take your breath away – 149 of them, including Arabic, Gujarati, Portuguese, Somali and Romanian to name just five.
-Since this was where many of the Windrush generation first settled, the borough is now home to a large African-Caribbean community and notable as the place that introduced reggae to the UK thanks to Trojan Records, which recently celebrated its 50th anniversary.
+Since this was where many of the Windrush generations first settled, the borough is now home to a large African-Caribbean community and notable as the place that introduced Reggae to the UK thanks to Trojan Records, which recently celebrated its 50th anniversary.
 Needless to say, the borough’s one of London’s most intensely creative areas – little wonder then that it was London’s Borough of Culture 2020.

 All those languages, ethnicities, and cultural and religious backgrounds make this a truly exciting, rich and rewarding setting for the education professional – and a great place for newly qualified teachers to get to grips with the challenges and rewards of teaching EAL (English as an Additional Language) learners.
 It’s not just in language lessons that you can create opportunities to broaden and deepen vocabulary and understanding of English – and there’s enormous job satisfaction to be gained from imaginative teaching here, especially when you consider that while the children of migrant families may face greater challenges than most, they generally have more motivation and higher aspirations.